-To check whether you signed up for cancellation insurance, you can log into your ASO Challenges account (www.asochallenges.com), click “My Events”, then “My Order”.
+To check whether you signed up for cancellation insurance, you can log into your time toaccount (www.timeto.com), click “My Events”, then “My Order”.
 All the details of your registration, including any cancellation insurance, will appear here.

 Discover all the information on the Insurance page.